 - Explore the exciting working harbour complete with barges, fish boats, tugs and float planes.
 Stroll down the public wharf and along the boardwalk to the vista gazebo.
 Watch kayakers, sailboats and seals.

-- Molly’s Reach, built in 1936, was a frequent filming site of the world reknowned ‘Beachcombers’ TV series.
+- Molly’s Reach, built in 1936, was a frequent filming site of the world renowned ‘Beachcombers’ TV series.
 Molly’s is now watched over by a statue of George Gibson, who claimed Gibsons Landing in 1886.
 The statue is by the late sculptor Jack Harman.

 - Discover the rich array of classic homes along the waterfront including the Marina House, dated 1931.

 - Coles Marina Ways, established in 1947, adds interest to the waterfront.
-Use caution when crossing the ways.

 - Armours Beach is a wonderful and safe place for a swim on a warm day.